3 Squadron Stories

 U-663 Fatally Wounded

 7 May 1943

-Operating from his base at Mount Batten in Cornwall, Flying Officer Geoff Rossiter was patrolling the 'Derange' area of the Bay of Biscay in RAAF Sunderland 10/W. U-663 was spotted with binoculars, outward bound, while the Sunderland was about 17 miles away and patrolling just below the cloud base.
+Operating from his base at Mount Batten in Cornwall, Flying Officer Geoff Rossiter was patrolling the 'Derange' area of the Bay of Biscay in RAAF Sunderland 10/W. U-663 was spotted with binoculars, outward bound, while the Sunderland was about 17 miles away, patrolling just below the cloud base.
 The Sunderland's white camouflage provided excellent concealment in these conditions.
-The aircraft was then flown above the clouds to within four miles of the estimated position of the U-boat and initiated two swift depth-charge attacks.
+The aircraft was then flown above the clouds to within four miles of the estimated position of the U-boat and two swift depth-charge attacks were initiated.

 U-663 was seriously damaged.
 It circled, then stopped; then slowly submerged, trailing oil.
 It reported in by radio after the attack, but sank during the following day with total loss of life.